Qinka/Qinka-Blog/post/fpga/get-started.md

 ISE(R) Design Suite is a set of software for design, powered by Xilinx.
 ISE supports Spartan(R)-6, Virtex(R)-6, and CoolRunner(TM) devices,
-as well as their preivous generation families.
+as well as their previous generation families.

 ISE Design Suite has three editions:

-  * ISE Design Suite: Emmbedded Edition
+  * ISE Design Suite: Embedded Edition

-  * ISE Design Suite: System Ediition
+  * ISE Design Suite: System Edition

   * ISE Design Suite: WebPACK Edition (FREE)

-The more details can be found on the Xiline's official web site.
+The more details can be found on the Xilinx's official website.

 # Install ISE Design Suite

 ## Sign up

-Before you download the ISE Design Suite, you need sign up a account of Xilinx, and fill in your informations.
+Before you download the ISE Design Suite, you need sign up an account of Xilinx, and fill in your information.
 Because you need fill in the **U.S. Government Export Approval**, when you download the ISE software or getting the license for ISE.

 ***NOTE**: Read the direction above the page carefully*